Center for Leadership and Organizational Excellence

 Whether helping an employee succeed in their current role or preparing them for a future career opportunity, the Center for Leadership & Organizational Excellence (CLOE) provides professional development opportunities for all permanent University employees.
 We coordinate, design and deliver training programs, as well as offer organizational development consultations for departments.

 CLOE courses are designed to develop and enhance essential workplace competencies and increase job effectiveness, which in turn improves employee performance throughout the University.
 Investing in the professional development of employees is essential to the evolving workforce requirements of the University.
 Training programs are free to all full-time SPA and EPA employees of the University.
-For the listing of current course offerings see the Fall 2015 CLOE Professional Development Catalog, for dates and a brief description refer to the following calendar.
+For the listing of current course offerings see the Spring 2016 CLOE Professional Development Catalog, for dates and a brief description refer to the following calendar.
 To register for a CLOE training course, please visit the University's online Training Management System.

 Supervisory Development Program

 We are proud to offer a new development program called the Supervisory Development Program (SDP).
 It is a customized development track that will include in-class professional development courses as well as SkillPort online course offerings for employees who would like to develop themselves with skills that would align with a supervisory career path.
 Due to the time commitment required to complete SDP, supervisory approval is needed.